 How to Design Your Cart Abandonment Email

-When building cart abandonment emails, the layout for all emails should contain the main hero image and featured cart items (with the name, pricing, and a strong call-to-action).
+When building these types of automations, the layout for all emails should contain the main hero image and featured cart items (with the name, pricing, and a strong call-to-action).

 To help simplify the construction process, adhere to the following design asset requirements: